- Los Angeles' Most Gruesome Murder Ever

 To date, according to the LAPD, the case goes unsolved.
 Though Janice Knowlton has authored a book naming her father as the killer, police have not reported Ms. Knowlton's statements or information as holding any water at all.

-The case remains on the back burner of the LAPD cold case file until some new writer stirs up renewed interest in a book or news report.
-The files are briefly opened once again, but the lack of evidence, and openness regarding Beth's life force the case back into the depths of some file cabinet within the Los Angeles Police Building.
+The case remains on the back burner of the LAPD cold case file until some new writer eventually stirs up renewed interest in a book or news report.
+The files are briefly opened once and again, but the lack of evidence, and openness regarding Beth's life, force the case back into the depths of some file cabinet within the Los Angeles Police Building.